RaffaeleBerzoini/NERONE/README.md

     ```
 * Change the arguments to suit your needs in the last command

-## Deployment on the evaluation board
+## Deployment on the evaluation edge board

 Set up the evaluation board as stated [here](https://github.com/Xilinx/DPU-PYNQ).